 Do you want to know more about European Politics and External Relations?
 You can visit our online open day page any time to delve into this study programme.
 Watch videos, talk to students and deepen your knowledge.
 Or sign up for an online event or open day.

 Our European Politics and External Relations programme provides students with a thorough understanding of Europe’s politics and power in an increasingly diverse, interdependent, and multi-polar world.
 You will be given the analytical, theoretical and empirical tools to develop a deeper understanding of EU’s role as an international actor.
 Our programme offers in-depth study on both internal as well as external dimensions of European politics.
 Internally, you will use historically grounded approaches to analyze processes of European integration, democracy and citizenship.
 Externally, it focuses on understanding and analyzing Europe’s power in a changing global environment.

 Examples from questions that will be addressed during our programme:

-You have a fascination for European politics in a global context in all its facets.
-This fascination extends to the current political developments of the EU, as well as the state-of-the-art of theorizing EU power and politics.
+You have a fascination for European politics in a global context.
+This fascination extends to the current European political developments, as well as the state-of-the-art of theorizing it’s power and politics.
 The programme is intensive and rigorous.
-You are expected to develop a capacity to work independently and in group settings.
-Most teaching is in small seminars (max 25 students) in which you are expected to contribute actively, and in which your skills of analysis, presentation, teamwork and critical questioning are developed.
-In addition, you learn to undertake an individual and high-level research project.
+You are expected to develop a capacity to work both independently as well as in group settings.
+Most teaching will take place in small seminars (max 25 students) in which you are expected to contribute actively.
+Here your analysis, presentation, teamwork and critical questioning skills will be evolved.
+You will also have the opportunity to enhance your hands-on negotiation skills by a number of simulation games.
+In addition, you will be coached to complete an individual and high-level research project.

 For students interested in this field of study, we also offer a two-year Research Master’s programme in Social Sciences.